Al-Muttaqi: Biography

 Al-Muttaqi was the son of al-Muqtadir and his concubine named Khalub also known as Zuhra.
 She was a Greek, and was the mother of Ibrahim (the future Caliph al-Muttaqi).
 His full name was Ibrahim ibn Jaʿfar al-Muqtadir and his kunya Abu Ishaq.

 Of such little importance the Caliphate had become by now that when the previous Caliph al-Radi died, Bajkam, amir al-umara (Amir of Amirs), contented himself with despatching to Baghdad his secretary, who assembled the chief men to elect a successor.
 The choice fell on the deceased Caliph's brother al-Muttaqi, who assumed the office after it had been some days vacant; and whose first act was to send a banner and dress of honor to Bajkam, a needless confirmation of his rank.

 Bajkam, before returning to Wasit, where he now held his court, went out on a hunting party, and met his death at the hands of a band of marauding Kurds.
 The Capital again became the scene of renewed anarchy.
-Muhammad ibn Ra'iq, Caliph's amīr al-umarāʾ, persuaded the Caliph to flee with him to Mosul.